vryy/4C/README.md

 ```bash
 <someBaseDir>/<sourceDir>/do-configure --config=<path/to/build-config-file>
 ```
-A bunch of helpful build configuration files are located in `<someBaseDir>/<sourceDir>/buildconfig/`.
+A bunch of supported build configuration files are located in `<someBaseDir>/<sourceDir>/buildconfig/`.

 #### Build